 The big news in this edition is the coming release of our third CAT brief!
 This brief focuses on Transportation Logistics and the challenges that come with retrieving and transporting the thousands of vehicles that can be impacted by a catastrophic weather event.
-Besides quickly and efficiently moving a large number of vehicles after a storm, we must also consider the needs and concerns of our customers and their policyholders.
-Click this link for early access to the brief, and learn all about how we efficiently and effectively handle the logistics of a major catastrophe.
+Besides quickly and efficiently moving a large number of vehicles after a storm, we must also consider the needs and concerns of our customers and their policyholders. and learn all about how we efficiently and effectively handle the logistics of a major catastrophe.

 As you likely know, Tropical Storm Isaias (which made landfall in North Carolina as a hurricane) just swept through the Eastern Seaboard of the U.S., leaving behind flooding, wind damage, power outages and road closures across 17 states.
 In addition to a strong and efficient tower response, we are also proving the power of our Flexible Capacity Model approach to real estate – providing ample safe, accessible land throughout all of the impacted areas.
 In fact, in the state of North Carolina, IAA exercised an option for 12 acres at the Galot Motorsports Park, ideally located between Wilmington and Raleigh.
 Our customers in North Carolina have a centralized, safe and easily-accessible location for volume specifically from Isaias, which was established just hours after the storm clearing the area.
 Read the first CAT brief – Real Estate Capacity – to learn more about our strategy.